build-systems/toolbox/README.md

 #### Projekt
 This tab has all the project-specific variables, for example, `Wohnfläche [m²]` (construction area).
 With these values, it is possible to estimate the price of a new building using publicly available data at [Arge e.V.](https://arge-ev.de/arge-ev/publikationen/studien/).
 If the user already has a defined construction price, it is possible to toggle the `Eigene Kostenberechnung` and input this value in the new field that will appear.
 Projekt Form documentation
-  Wohnfläche [m²]: Tragen Sie hier die Wohnfläche Ihrer Immobilie nach Wohnflächenverordnung - WoFlV ↗ ein.
+  1. **Wohnfläche [m²]**: Living space of your property according to the [Living Space Ordinance - WoFlV](https://www.gesetze-im-internet.de/woflv/).

-  Anzahl Wohnungen:
+  2. Anzahl Wohnungen:
   3. Stufe Energieeffizienzhaus:
   4. Konstruktion:
   5. Zertifizierung klimafreundlicher Neubau: